Hockey Penalties the Casual Fan Needs to Know

 Match Penalties

-Officials assign match penalties when a player intentionally causes harm to another player or attempts to.
+Officials assign match penalties when a player intentionally causes harm to another player or attempts to do so.

 Penalty Shot